stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/08_SQL_Query.md

 # SQLQuery

-A [api:SQLQuery] object represents a SQL query, which can be serialized into a SQL statement.
+A [api:SQLQuery] object represents a SQL query, which can be serialised into a SQL statement.
 Dealing with low-level SQL such as `mysql_query()` is not encouraged, since the ORM provides powerful abstraction API's.

 For example, if you want to run a simple `COUNT` SQL statement, the following three statements are functionally